-- There is no Daniel Williams mentioned in the Dutch Church records or other records in the area, only John Williams in Walpack NJ area/Pike County PA area, and William Williams m.
-Mary Richerson/Richardson in the Smithfield records.
+- There is no Daniel Williams mentioned in the Dutch Church records or other records in the area, only John Williams in Walpack NJ area/Pike County PA area, and William Williams (who married Mary Richerson/Richardson) in the Smithfield records.
 He must be from the Lower Smithfield/East Stroudsburg area, not the Delaware Township, Pike area like John Williams.

 - 22 Jan 1756 (Thursday)